0xGuigui/libmy/README.md

 ### ⚠ Warning:

 I know you already know, but don't download the files, it's forbidden by the school.
 However you can use them as inspiration to make your own files and/or projects.

-## 📜 License
-This repo is under [MIT](https://choosealicense.com/licenses/mit/) license, take note of it before!